It's Rush Limboy and the one and only Excellence in Broadcasting Network.

 We're talking about the cumulative weather since 1995.

-Dr. Phil Jones is talking about when he says there hasn't been any warming since 1995.
+The climate that Dr. Phil Jones is talking about when he says there hasn't been any warming since 1995.

-And Obama's out there saying, Let this be the boy.
+And Obama's out there saying, let this be the boy.

-Uh these people have vilch zero nada credibility.
+These people have zilt zero nada credibility.

 And I think what's happened here, Jane Lubchenko of NOAA has given herself away.